striezel/secure-hash-algorithm/readme.md

 The sha256 program calculates and prints SHA-256 (256bit) checksums
 of all files that are passed to it as command line parameters.
 As of version 1.1 it can also be used to calculate SHA-1 (160bit) checksums, if desired.
-Version 1.2 also offers SHA-224 (224bit checksum).
+Version 1.2 also offers SHA-224 (224bit checksum), SHA-512 is available since version 1.3.

 ## Program call